Blue jay: In human culture

+Fiction and folklore

-In old African American folklore of the southern United States, the blue jay was a significant metaphysical creature.
+In old African-American folktales of the southern United States, the blue jay was a significant metaphysical creature.
 In some tales, the blue jay was credited with making the earth "when all de worl' was water" by bringing the first "grit" or "dirt."
-In other tales the blue jay was temporarily conscripted as a servant of the Devil, and would not be seen on Friday as it was gathering twigs to furnish Hell's kindling and give fire to wicked men on Earth; relieved from duty on Saturday, its song for the day was abundant and joyous.
+In other tales the blue jay was temporarily conscripted as a servant of the Devil, and would not be seen on Friday as it was gathering twigs to furnish hell's kindling and give fire to wicked men on Earth.
+Relieved from duty on Saturday, its song for the day was abundant and joyous.

+An anthropomorphic blue jay named Mordecai is one of the main characters of the Cartoon Network animated television series Regular Show.

+Mascots and symbols

+The blue jay is the provincial bird of the province of Prince Edward Island in Canada.

+The blue jay is also the official mascot for Johns Hopkins University, Elmhurst University, and Creighton University.

 The blue jay was adopted as the team symbol of the Toronto Blue Jays Major League Baseball team, as well as some of their minor league affiliates.
 Their mascot, Ace, is an anthropomorphic blue jay.
-The blue jay is also the official mascot for Johns Hopkins University, Elmhurst University, and Creighton University.
-It is also the provincial bird of the province of Prince Edward Island in Canada.